less/less-docs/content/features/merge.md

 > Combine properties

-The `merge` feature allows for aggregating values from multiple properties into a comma separated list under a single property. `merge` is useful for properties such as background and transform.
+The `merge` feature allows for aggregating values from multiple properties into a comma or space separated list under a single property. `merge` is useful for properties such as background and transform.

+## Comma

+> Append property value with comma

 Released [v1.5.0]({{ less.master }}CHANGELOG.md)